sahithyajadala/exper2/README.md

  This Python script calculates the sum of a number with its previous number in a loop and prints the result.

+ ## Usage

+ This script is used to print the current number,previous number and print the sum of two numbers in the range

  ## Explanation

     The script iterates through numbers from 0 to 9 using a for loop.